Open to the public free of charge!

 Location: Located at the main gate to NASA's Ames Research Center at Moffett Field, California.
 15 minutes northwest of San Jose, California, just off U.S. 101 at the "Moffett Blvd / NASA Parkway" exit.

-Hours: Tuesday - Friday 10 a.m. - 4 p.m. and Saturday-Sunday noon - 4 p.m.
-We are closed Mondays and federal holidays.
+Hours: Wednesday - Friday 10 a.m. - 4 p.m. and Saturday - Sunday noon - 4 p.m.
+We are closed Mondays, Tuesdays and federal holidays.
 Please note our hours have changed.

 Volunteering: Inspire the next generation by becoming a NASA Ames volunteer!
 Visit the Ames Volunteer Page for more information.